-- LFL: Linear fluorescent lamps: 56 GW

-- CFL: Compact fluorescent light: 36 GW
+- LFL: Linear fluorescent lamps: 56 GWCFL: Compact fluorescent light: 36 GW

 - Tungsten: 49 GW

 - GLS: General lighting service ('incandescent'): 8 GW

 - HID: High intensity discharge lamp: 7 GW

 - LED: Light emitting diode: 29 GW

-- Tungsten stock: 3 GW

-- Total: 188 GW
+- Total: 185 GW

 This figure needs to be reduced with a simultaneity factor i.e. taking into account that all lighting devices are not switched on all the time.
-As a rough estimate, we assume a 30 % simultaneity factor and a 50 % comfort factor i.e. only 50 % would be possible to switch off without loosing unacceptable comfort losses.
+As a rough estimate, we assume a 30 % simultaneity factor and a 50 % comfort factor i.e. only 50 % would be possible to switch off without losing unacceptable comfort losses.
 The total shifting potential is therefore about 28 GW.

-Of this total shifting potential, street lighting is estimated at about 5 GW (based on VITO, 2007) and residential and commercial indoor ligting is 23 GW.
+Of this total shifting potential, street lighting is estimated at about 5 GW (based on VITO, 2007) and residential and commercial indoor lighting is 23 GW.

-If assumed maximum 5 minutes and 30 minutes of acceptable off time per day for residential and commercial indoor ligting and street lighting, respectively, then the switching potential would be about 4 GWh/day.
+If assumed maximum 5 minutes and 30 minutes of acceptable off time per day for residential and commercial indoor lighting and street lighting, respectively, then the switching potential would be about 4 GWh/day.

-Assuming that the use of the lighting is already well controlled, either manually or automatic, the negative comfort impact of dimming or switching off will be large; especially in the homes and commercial areas.
+Assuming that the use of the lighting is already well controlled, either manually or automatic, the negative comfort impact of dimming or switching off will be large; especially in the homes and commercial areas, which may include safety issues.
 Only very short periods of time would be accepted; we assume 5 minutes per day.